-Figure 11: Cross-plots of calculated hydraulic apertures based on microscopic images of fracture profiles (a_h) and hydraulic apertures a{FTA} measured with the flow-through apparatus (FTA). a) Median and b) mean hydraulic apertures a_h using MC-based mechanical apertures of each image in combination with the equations listed in Table 1. c) Hydraulic apertures a_H derived from Eq.
-(7) (black triangles) and hydraulic apertures a_h derived from the totality of measured mechanical apertures of each sample (see Figure 8) are shown for comparison.
+Figure 11: Cross-plots of calculated hydraulic apertures and hydraulic apertures a{FTA} measured with the flow-through apparatus (FTA). a) Median and b) mean hydraulic apertures a_h using MC-based mechanical apertures of each image in combination with the equations listed in Table 1. c) As in a), but hydraulic apertures a_H derived from Eq.
+(7) (black triangles) are additionally shown for comparison.